Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Experiments

-\paragraph{Baselines.} Unless noted otherwise, all primary experiments utilize Qwen2.5-7B-Instruct as the base model; a scaling experiment with Qwen2.5-3B-Instruct is also reported.
-We compare against offline baselines that maintain static parameters after deployment (ReAct~\citep{yao2023react}, SFT, and GRPO~\citep{shao2024deepseekmath}) as well as online baselines that evolve over the test stream (GRPO with online parameter evolution, AWM, Reflexion~\citep{shinn2023reflexion}, MemoryBank~\citep{zhong2023memorybank}, Mem0~\citep{chhikara2025mem0}, and GRPO+Reflexion).

-\paragraph{Evaluation protocol.} Methods trained solely on fixed datasets (SFT and GRPO) are \textit{offline}: both the weights and the knowledge remain static after deployment.
-All remaining methods are \textit{online}, evolving over the test stream through memory evolution (the $\repo$ grows with incoming trajectories), online parameter evolution (single-instance reinforcement learning updates the policy), or the co-evolution of both. \method\ performs online co-evolution in which experience accumulation and the adaptation of parameters are tightly interleaved at single-instance granularity.
+\paragraph{Evaluation protocol.} Unless noted otherwise, all primary experiments use Qwen2.5-7B-Instruct as the base model; a scaling study with Qwen2.5-3B-Instruct is also reported. \method\ performs online co-evolution in which experience accumulation and parameter adaptation are tightly interleaved at single-instance granularity.
+Implementation details are provided in Appendix~\ref{app:training}.